 - Here are the best PDF editors for creating documents

-Fortunately, you've got a lot of options for online fax services, with different pricing tiers to meet a wide variety of needs.
-We've tested many different faxing services over the years, returning to review old favorites that we've previously rated just to make sure they're still up to snuff.
+We've tested many different companies over the years, returning to review old favorites that we've previously rated just to make sure they're still up to snuff.
 Here are the best online fax services — both free and paid — that we've found.

 What are the best online fax services?

 We think MetroFax is the best online fax service, offering a combination of fax-management features and easy-to-use software that appeals to frequent faxers.
 MetroFax also supports a wide variety of file formats, and it's priced more attractively than a better-known online fax service like eFax.

 As for free faxing, our testing indicates that you generally get what you pay for, with free services offering little in the way of features and support.
 But if you're absolutely determined not to spend a dime, HelloFax's offers the best online fax service for free, though you're limited to five pages total.
 Even if you hit that limit, HelloFax's per-page pricing is pretty low if you need to send a once-in-a-blue-moon fax.
 Fax.Plus also has a free fax tier that's worth checking out.